0 / 0

 Note: For Python models with multiple .py files, put all files in the same folder in your archive.
 The same folder must contain a main file called main.py.
 Do not use subfolders.

-• Machine Learning service instance
+• watsonx.ai Runtime service instance

 • Deployment space instance